syncfusion-content/mobilejavascript-docs/MobileJS/Introduction/Installation-and-Deployment.md

-> Note: The Source textbox in the above image denotes the location of the nuget packages in your machine and the Name section, allows you to provide a unique name that you refer in the package installation section later.
+N> The Source textbox in the above image denotes the location of the nuget packages in your machine and the Name section, allows you to provide a unique name that you refer in the package installation section later.